DAY 9: Don’t Screw the Bottle

 Day 9 Self Reflection:

-On page 12 on your workbook, identify your top three permission giving thoughts for your favorite source of synthetic dopamine.
+On Day 9 in your workbook, identify your top three permission giving thoughts for your favorite source of synthetic dopamine.

 Day 9 Micro-Science: Emotional Forecasting

 Humans are really bad at guessing what is going to make them happy in the long run, this is due to our inability to be very good emotional forecasters.
-What this basically means is that when trying to predict what will much us happy we tend to grab for the closest dopamine branch, whether thats high calorie food, smartphones, or alcohol.
+What this basically means is that when trying to predict what will make us happy we tend to grab for the closest dopamine branch, whether thats high calorie food, smartphones, or alcohol.
 Our brains associate dopamine with survival so we believe that everything that gives us a quick dopamine surge will help us to survive.
 However, in todays world advertisers and companies exploit this fact and get us to jump for the closest branch.
-The stronger branch that actually has been show to increase our happiness is experiences that result in a serotonin increase in our bodies, such as social time, exercise, and personal touch.
+However, the stronger branch that will actually increase our happiness is experiences that result in a serotonin increase in our bodies, such as social time, exercise, and personal touch.
 So in an nutshell, our brains are always programmed to go for the quick fix even if it negative effects our long term well-being.

 FACT: 1/3 of the world’s population is obese.
 This is due to the fact that our brains run off of a “scarcity principle” meaning that our brains think all resources, including food will not always be accessible.